Applications to study abroad in 2023/24 have now closed.

 Selection Criteria for Study Abroad

-For subject-owned partnerships, the selection criteria is set by the Academic School/Department.
+For subject-owned partnerships, the selection criteria is set by the academic School / Department.

-For University-wide partnerships, the following factors will be considered in the decision-making process, especially if there are more applicants than places:
+For university-wide partnerships, the following factors will be considered in the decision-making process, especially if there are more applicants than places:

 - Availability / capacity constraints at the partner institution.